 The Significance of Choosing the Right Trekking Season

 - Scenic Beauty- The beauty of Nepal is such that different seasons offer different landscapes.
-You have to research and know what exactly you want from the trek.
+You have to research and know precisely what you want from the trek.
 Is it the snow-clad Himalayas or the Lush Green forest?

 - Crowds- If you want to trek on a tranquil trail, you can trek in the off-season.
 But if you don’t mind the noise and people, spring and autumn are for you.